Dr Gemma Campling operating on cheetah in Africa

 our work today

 Worldwide Vets is registered in the UK, with our administrative head office close to London, England.
 Further afield, we are working across the globe to strive for better animal welfare.
-We work in South America, Africa, Asia and Europe, having clinics or teams in India, Borneo, South Africa, Zambia, Zimbabwe, Zanzibar, Ghana, Cambodia, Bali and Madagascar, to name just a few.
+We work in South America, Africa, Asia and Europe, having clinics or teams in India, Borneo, South Africa, Zambia, Zimbabwe, Zanzibar, Ghana, Cambodia, Peru, Costa Rica and Madagascar, to name just a few.

-Our dedicated team of vets, nurses, technicians and conservation support staff work every day of the year to ensure that any animal presented to us can receive the best possible care and treatment.
+Our dedicated team of vets, nurses, technicians, and conservation support staff work every day of the year to ensure that any animal presented to us can receive the best possible care and treatment.
 The jobs are diverse and varied.
-On any given day, between the four continents where we operate, our team are carrying out exciting and worthwhile missions for a range of animals.
-It may be that we are rescuing snared wildlife or translocating endangered species like lions, leopards, rhinos, elephants, pangolins, turtles or sloths to safer environments or game reserves.
+On any given day, between the four continents where we operate, our team are carrying out worthwhile missions for a range of animals.
+It may be that we are rescuing snared wildlife or translocating endangered species like lions, rhinos, elephants, pangolins, turtles or sloths to safer environments.
 Often we are reaching deep into poverty-stricken communities, providing preventative and reactive medicine to dogs and cats, cows, goats, sheep and poultry.

 Community education and empowerment is an important part of our ethos, and we strongly believe that the local communities are the best people to care for local animals.
 It is through capacity building, education and school teaching sessions that we really make a sustainable difference in the countries where we operate.